rozacki/DirWalker/README.md

 # DirWalker
-DirWalker allows to walk up and down folder's hierarchy
+DirWalker allows to walk up and down folder's hierarchy in browser.
+You can customise items view because all visual aspects are kept in go templates.